JUNO Sensitivity on Proton Decay $p\to \bar\nu K^+$ Searches: Conclusion

 \section{Conclusion}

-Simulation study to estimate the performance of JUNO detector on searching for proton decay via \PD has been presented.
-It is found that the expected detection efficiency of \PD is 36.9\%, while the background is estimated to be 0.2 in ten years exposure.
-Assuming no proton decay events observed, the sensitivity of JUNO on \PD is estimated to be $9.6 \times 10^{33}$ years at 90\% C.L. based on exposure of 200 kton-years.
-This is higher than the current best limit $5.9\times10^{33}$ years with 260 kton-years from the excellent effort of Super-K experiment \cite{Abe:2014mwa}.
+A Simulation study to estimate the performance of the JUNO detector on searching for proton decay via \PD has been presented.
+It is found that the expected detection efficiency of \PD is $36.9\%\pm4.9\%$, while the background is estimated to be $0.2\pm 0.05({\rm syst})\pm 0.2({\rm stat})$ in ten years exposure.
+Assuming no proton decay events observed, the sensitivity of JUNO on \PD is estimated to be $9.6 \times 10^{33}$ years at 90\% C.L. based on the total exposure of 200 kton-years (or a live fiducial exposure of 193 kton-years).
+This is higher than the current best limit $5.9\times10^{33}$ years from the excellent effort of Super-K experiment with a live fiducial exposure of 260 kton-years \cite{Abe:2014mwa}.

 It shows that a liquid-scintillator detector like JUNO will be competitive when compared to the planned Hyper-Kamiokande \cite{Hyper-K} and DUNE \cite{DUNE} experiments.
+Using different target nuclei $^{12} {\rm C}$ from the liquid scintillator and the newly developed analysis method considering the delayed signals (the Michel electrons and neutron captures), JUNO will provide a complementary search to test the GUTs from the view of \PD.
+Besides the \PD mode, JUNO will have some sensitivity to the other nucleon decay modes listed in Ref. \cite{PDG}, particularly to the decay modes that also have the three fold coincidence feature in time, such as $n\to \mu^- K^+$, $p\to e^+K^{*}(892)^{0}$, $n\to \nu K^{*}(892)^0$ and $p\to \nu K^{*}(892)^{+}$.
+They will be analyzed in the future.